Qiskit/documentation/README.md

 from CI.
 To do this, click "Show all checks" in the info box at the bottom of the pull request page on GitHub, then choose "Details" for the "Test notebooks" job.
 From the job page, click "Summary", then download "Executed notebooks".
+Otherwise, if your notebook does submit jobs, you need to run it locally with `tox -- --write --submit-jobs <path/to/notebook.ipynb>`.

 ### Ignoring warnings